(1st DCA 2014) Case No. 1D13-5053.

 Joseph Biden, III, as Attorney General of Delaware, lost his attempt to attack a 2004 Florida final judgment regarding the duPont Trust.
 The opinion found that Biden’s intervention would injure the original litigants – handicapped children and the elderly – and fail the interests of justice.

-The duPont Trust established the Nemours Foundation.
+The established the .
 The stated purpose of the Nemours Foundation is for the care and treatment of “crippled children, but not incurables, or the care of old men or old women, and particularly old couples, first consideration, in each instance, being given to beneficiaries who are residents of Delaware.”

 In 2004 the duPont Trust was modified by court judgment.
 The definition of “crippled children” was changed from “persons under 21 years of age” to “persons under 18 years of age,” and the Trust’s purpose was expanded to include preventative care for beneficiaries.
 As a result of the 2004 judgment, more than $111 million in preventative care services has been provided to the Delaware beneficiaries.